Predictively Oriented Posteriors: Detailed Theoretical Developments

+Lemma \ref{lemma:pac-bayes-bound-master} delivers a meaningful preliminary bound on the predictive performance of \ac{pro} posteriors.
+Further, this result applies to \ac{pro} posterior based on \textit{any predictive score} that satisfies our Assumptions.

-\subsubsection{Generic Misspecification}
+\subsection{Generic Misspecification}

-Under mild regularity conditions, Bayes posteriors and Gibbs posteriors based on expected scoring rules $\mathcal{S}$ concentrate towards $\theta^{\star} := \argmin_{\theta\in\Theta}\mathcal{S}(P_{\theta}, P_0)$, which parametrises the model closest to $P_0$ in terms of $\mathcal{S}$.
+Under mild regularity conditions, Gibbs posteriors based on scoring rules concentrate towards $\theta^{\star} := \argmin_{\theta\in\Theta}\mathcal{S}(P_{\theta}, P_0)$, which defines the model that is closest to $P_0$ in terms of $\mathcal{S}$.
 In fact, results like this only require existence of $\theta^{\star}$ and mild conditions on the probability mass that $\Pi$ has around $\theta^{\star}$.
 The next assumption provides such conditions, and is sufficient for Gibbs posterior concentration to occur.
-In the remainder, we will use these assumptions to compare the behaviour of Gibbs posteriors with that of \pro{} posteriors as $n$ increases.
+In the remainder, we will use these assumptions to compare the behaviour of Gibbs posteriors with that of \ac{pro} posteriors as $n$ increases.

 \begin{assumption} There exists $\theta^{\star}=\argmin_{\theta\in\Theta}\mathcal{S}(P_\theta,P_0)$, and constants $c_S>0$ and $d_{S}>0$ and some $r_0 > 0$ such that, for any $r \leq r_0$, and $\mathcal{B}_r:=\left\{\theta \in \Theta : \mathcal{D}_S(P_{\theta},P_{0}) - \mathcal{D}_S(P_{\theta^\star},P_{0}) \leq r\right\}$, $\Pi\left(\mathcal{B}_r\right) \geq ({r}/{c_S})^{d_{S}}$ . \end{assumption}